Skip to main content

 logoa do fogo, a crater lake surrounded by trees, grassy fields, and green mountains

-São Miguel is home to Europe’s only tea plantation, so if you’re wondering what to do in the Azores, look no further.
+• Take a tea break at Gorreana plantation.
+Sao Miguel, Azores, is home to Europe’s only tea plantation, so if you’re wondering what to do in the Azores, look no further.
 Gorreana is a family-owned tea plantation that’s been operating since 1883.
 Tour the factory on your Portugal trip to learn more about tea production, then enjoy a tasting of black and green teas.
 It certainly doesn’t hurt that you’ll sip them in view of rows of tea bushes while the ocean peeks out over the hills.

-Is São Miguel calling your name?
+Is Sao Miguel calling your name?
 Book our Grand Tour of Portugal and add the Azores extension.

 About the author